 2. Which is better: allopathy or homeopathy during pregnancy?

 Allopathy is modern medicine that uses evidence-based approaches and well-studied medications to manage, cure, or prevent diseases.
-Homeopathy works based on the principle of ‘like cures like.
+Homeopathy works based on the holistic principle of ‘like cures like.’
 The effectiveness of homeopathic preparations is argued in medicine.
-You may ensure optimal baby growth for gestational age if you follow homeopathic prenatal care.
+You may ensure optimal baby growth for gestational age if you follow homeopathic prenatal healthcare.
 Homeopathic vaccines are also not known to prevent vaccine-preventable diseases (7).

 Taking homeopathic medicines during pregnancy can be a better alternative to allopathy in some cases.
-Some pregnancy-related issues where homeopathic medicine could provide relief are morning sickness, constipation, insomnia, and heartburn.
+Some pregnancy-related issues where homeopathic medicine could provide relief are morning sickness, constipation, insomniaiXA common sleep disorder that makes it difficult to fall and stay asleep. , and heartburn.
 Expecting mothers can safely consume homeopathic medicines prescribed by a homeopathy professional after a thorough health checkup.
 Besides alleviating pregnancy issues, homeopathy experts can suggest medicines to support the labor process and promote postpartum recovery.
 So, if you are interested in trying homeopathy before, during, or after pregnancy, consult a licensed homeopathy doctor to make informed choices.

 Infographic: Some More Homeopathic Medicines During Pregnancy